trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 Once the extension is installed on Chrome or Edge go to the options page and configure the extension.

-Note: by default this extension defaults to settings applicable top v2.0 of Sonarr.
-If you're using v3.0 (currently in beta) then go to the advanced settings tab on the options page for guidance.
+Note: by default this extension defaults to settings applicable to v2.0 of Sonarr.
+If you're using v3.0 then go to the advanced settings tab on the options page for guidance.

 ## Settings